Course: CIS451/651 Data Compression in Multimedia

 6 6 -2 2

 • In the class exercise, we first transformed level 1 and 2 on the rows, and then transformed level 1 and 2 on the columns.
 For this example, transform levels 1 and 2 on the columns and then levels 1 and 2 on the rows.
-Do we get the same result as in class?
+Show all intermediate results.
+Do you get the same final result as in class?

 • For the original example, now transform level 1 on the rows, then level 1 on the columns, then level 2 on the rows, and finally level 2 on the columns.
-Do we get the same result as in class?
+Show all intermediate results.
+Do you get the same result as in class and/or the previous part of this question?

 Notes